oliviercreurer/patchwork/README.md

 #### Params

 Head to the global params menu and scroll down to find the `PATCHWORK` section.
+From there, you can:

+- adjust output options per sequence
+- select a scale
+- select a root note
+- select midi device #
+- select midi out channel (per sequence)